Help Center

 To place an order, register on the dentra.it portal with an invitation code provided by the lab.
 After your account is approved (usually within 24 hours), go to the Orders section and follow the guided procedure: select the type of work, upload your STL files, choose materials and finishes, and confirm the order.
 The portal automatically calculates the quote before confirmation so you can verify costs and delivery times.

-We accept STL files from any CAD/CAM system (exocad, 3Shape, ZirkonZahn Modellier, DentalWings, Medit, and others).
+We accept STL files from any dental CAD/CAM system.
 For design orders, you can upload intraoral scans of the upper arch, lower arch, and bite in STL format.
 If you have files in other formats (PLY, OBJ, DCM), contact us to evaluate compatibility.
 No specific software is required: simply export the file from your scanner or CAD in open STL format.

 Delivery times vary depending on the type of work.
 For zirconia crowns and bridges, it generally takes 3-5 business days from order confirmation.
 Milled temporaries require 2-3 business days.
 CAD design (digital design) is completed within 2-4 business days.
 For ceramic layering, times depend on the complexity of the work.
 If you need faster turnaround, you can select the Rush option when placing the order.